 In some instances, it may be safer to “shelter in place” than it is to leave a building, e.g. , smoke or fire is immediately outside your room, live electrical wires obstruct access to the exit, individuals with mobility disabilities are above or below ground floors or if the hazard causes the elevators to become inoperative (fire alarms sounding).
 In some cases authorities may direct you to shelter in place instead of evacuate.
 Shelter in place procedures vary depending on the type of hazard.

 Fire or Smoke and You Cannot Evacuate:

 - If safe to do so, go to the nearest stairwell and tell someone who is evacuating to notify emergency personnel of your location and that you are unable to evacuate the building.

-- Call x66911 and tell them your name, your location, that you are unable to evacuate, and why you are unable to evacuate the building.
+- Call 617.627.6911 (x66911 from a campus phone) and tell them your name, your location, that you are unable to evacuate, and why you are unable to evacuate the building.
 Follow directions of the emergency call taker.

 - See “FIRE SAFETY” section of this guide.

 - If safe to do so, turn off A/C and air handling systems.

 - Move away from outside windows and doors, as well as air ducts and ventilation systems.